qtproject/pyside-pyside-setup/sources/pyside6/doc/extras/QtWidgets.rst

 perform nearly all of their drawing, ensuring that they look exactly like the equivalent native widgets.

-:ref:`Qt-Style-Sheets`  are a powerful mechanism that allows you to customize the appearance of widgets, in addition to what is already possible by subclassing :class:`~PySide6.QtWidgets.QStyle` .
+:ref:`Qt-Style-Sheets` customize the appearance of widgets with CSS-like rules. :ref:`Styling-Approaches-for-Qt-Widgets` explains when to use a subclass of :class:`~PySide6.QtWidgets.QStyle`, :mod:`Qt Labs StyleKit <PySide6.QtLabsStyleKit>`, or a style sheet.

 Layouts
 ^^^^^^^